docQodly/docs/docs/language/IMAPTransporterClass.md

 Examples:
 `2,4:7,9,12:*` is `2,4,5,6,7,9,12,13,14,15` for a mailbox with 15 messages.
 `searchCriteria = 1:5 ANSWERED` search in message selection from message sequence number 1 to 5 for messages which have the \Answered flag set.
-`searchCriteria= 2,4 ANSWERED` search in the message selection (message numbers 2 and 4) for messages which have the \Answered flag set.
+`searchCriteria =  2,4 ANSWERED` search in the message selection (message numbers 2 and 4) for messages which have the \Answered flag set.

 #### Authorized search-keys